 - The new ABS policy applies to individuals who complete their training in general surgery or vascular surgery after July 1, 2012.
 Individuals who completed their training prior to this date will continue under the ABS' previous policies.

 The new policy is as follows:

-- Up to 3 opportunities in 3 consecutive years will be given to pass the Certifying Examination (CE), immediately following successful completion of the QE.
+- Up to 3 opportunities in 3 consecutive years will be given to pass the CE, immediately following successful completion of the QE.
 Candidates will only be permitted one exam opportunity per year.
 If a candidate decides not to take the exam in a given year, it is a lost opportunity as the three-year limit is absolute.
 After three years, if the CE is not passed, the individual is no longer admissible to the certification process.

 - After 7 years, if the candidate has not passed both the QE and CE, the individual is no longer eligible for certification and must pursue a readmissibility pathway to regain admissibility.